JazminRondon/DesignPatters/README.md

 2-Structural Pattern-explains how to assesmble objects and classes into larger structures while keeping these structures flexible and efficiant

 3-Behavioral Pattern-take care of effective communication and the assignment of responsibilities between objects.

+#ADAPTER

+Adapter is also known as: Wrapper

+Adapter is a STRUCTUAL design patters that allows objects with incompatible interfaces to collaborat.

+This is a special object that converts the interface of one object to another object so it can understand it.